christineyanta/Metagenomics_Tutorial/Part3/README.md

 # Taxonomical Classification

-This part of the tutorial will explore the composition of microbial communities within the human gut microbiome collected the Italian and Hadza populations.
+This part of the tutorial will explore the composition of microbial communities within the human gut microbiome collected from the Italian and Hadza populations.

 There are many tools that map contigs to classify each one to a taxonomy such as metaBat, maxBin and Concoct.
 These methods are typically used for assembly-based metagenomics analysis.